Duelling pistol: Design

 Most English pistols had smooth bores, though some had scratch rifling, a subtle form of rifling which was difficult to see with the naked eye.
 Pistols with rifled barrels spin-stabilize the shot when it is fired, resulting in much improved accuracy.
 As a result, duelling pistols with rifled barrels were considered unsporting by many, although there was no unfairness so long as the pistols were identical.
+The rifling either consisted of a large number of very shallow grooves known as scratch rifling or rifling that stopped short of the end of the pistol known as French rifling.
 For some in the eighteenth century, duelling with less-accurate, smooth-bore weapons was preferred as they viewed it as allowing the judgement of God to take a role in deciding the outcome of the encounter.

 In continental Europe, the use of smooth-bored pistols was considered cowardly, and rifled pistols were the norm.
 The short range most duels took place at, combined with the accuracy of rifled pistols meant their use substantially increased the chances of a fatality during a duel.
 A pair of rifled pistols often included a small hammer or mallet as an accessory; they used slightly oversized bullets and a hammer was needed to drive the bullet down the barrel when loading.

 Pairs of duelling pistols can be easily confused with holster pistols and travelling pistols.
 These types are similar to duelling pistols in that they were muzzle-loading weapons that were sometimes expensively made and sold in matched, cased pairs with a set of accessories.
 Travelling pistols, also known as overcoat pistols, were intended for use by travellers to protect themselves from highwaymen and footpads; unlike duelling pistols, they were commonly rifled.
 Holster pistols, or horse pistols were used on horseback and carried in pairs in a leather holster slung across a horse's saddle.
 Although best suited for military use, they were often owned by civilians.
 Although their purpose was combat or self-defense, holster pistols were used on occasion to fight duels.